MNahad/wormhole/README.md

 This repository contains a Flaxoil model trainer capable of classifying exoplanets in the TESS Lightcurve dataset.

+It has been designed with resource-constrained or edge-based environments in mind.
+It can be run on CPU-centric devices and has low memory requirements.
+It has been tested in a 4 CPU 8 GB Docker container on a single Apple Silicon MacBook Pro.

 # What is TESS?

 The [Transiting Exoplanet Survey Satellite](https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite) was launched on 18 April 2018 on an MIT-Led NASA all-sky survey mission to detect transiting exoplanets.